Home Suite Home

 Resident Assistants Are Here to Help

 Resident Assistants (RAs) are returning students selected to serve in the residence halls.
 Three RAs per hall, along with the hall director, work to make your residence hall experience so “suite.”
 You will get to know them as they make daily rounds through the hall.
 They are on duty on a rotating basis and are excited to welcome you to campus in August.
-They all have short biographies on the website.

 Dining at Cottey

 Raney Dining Room is located in the lower level of Robertson Hall.
 Meals are available Monday morning through Sunday brunch.
 A wide variety of items, including vegetarian, vegan and gluten-free entrees, are available at each meal.
 Special dietary needs can be accommodated by consulting with the director of dining services.
 During Sunday brunches and special meals, dressier attire is required.
-There are a variety of special dining opportunities, including international food bars, outside picnics, formal five-course dinners and make-your-own-omelet and stir-fry bars.
+There are a variety of special dining opportunities, including international food bars, formal five-course dinners and make-your-own-omelet and stir-fry bars.
 Extensive efforts are made to accommodate all tastes and preferences.
 During Orientation, family members and guests will pay at the door for their meals.

 The Chellie Club transitioned from a snack bar into Chellie Club: An Entrepreneurial Lab in January 2019.
 It is now a cafe run completely by a team of students—from inventory to marketing to taxes to recipe creation—students do it all!
 They serve paninis, cheeseburgers, pizza, specialty coffees, breakfast sandwiches, homemade baked goods, real fruit smoothies, milkshakes and more!
 With extended hours, a credit card machine, and support from Cottey and others, Chellie Club: An Entrepreneurial Lab is creating opportunities for students to gain hands-on experience with running a business, leading others and much more!
 The space has a coffee shop feel with soft instrumental music playing and warm bistro lighting.
 Students and faculty have access to the space for workshops, classes and other events during hours of operation and when closed.
 Chellie will relocate to the lower level of the Chapel in Cottey’s new Chapel/Student Center in the near future.